puriketu99/porky/README.md

 ##Mechanism
 ###On register

-1.It saves the snapshot of html when you execute 'porky.register()'.

-If you specify json,it save the json.This is option.
+1.It saves the snapshot of html when you execute 'porky.register()'.If you specify json,it save the json.This is option.

 2.It executes the function specified.